-Restrooms and a small concession stand that offers sodas, water, bagged snacks, sunscreen and bug spray are both located at the main park entrance.
+Restrooms are on site.
+There is also a small concession stand that offers sodas, water, bagged snacks, sunscreen and bug spray located at the main park entrance.

 Canoes, kayaks and stand up paddleboards are available for rental from Paddling Adventures.
 Rentals are available every day from 8am to 3pm and rentals are due back no later than 5pm.

-There are no picnic pavilions available for rental at this park but there are picnic tables located along some of the trails.
+There are no picnic pavilions available for rental at this park.
+There are picnic tables located along some of the trails.

 Werner-Boyce Salt Springs is open from 8am to sunset, 365 days per year.